SJ23 Tech Tip F10, (Updated 2024-11-11)

 stick out far enough to easily insert the pin.
 The toggle must

-stick out reasonably well to work
+stick out reasonably far enough to

-quickly on the ramp.
+quickly pin it on the ramp.
 It's why I

 fabricated the 3/4" spacer shown at right to push the drum up to